Apply for Admission FAQ

-At this time, Cornish College of the Arts only offers a post-bac diploma in Early Music.
+Cornish College of the Arts offers a post-baccalaureate diploma in Early Music.

 Do you accept transfer credits from other colleges?

 Cornish accepts transfer credit from accredited two- and four-year colleges.
 College-level, non-remedial course work graded "C" or better from regionally accredited institutions will be considered for transfer at the time a transfer student applies for admission.
 A student may receive a maximum of 70 semester credits of humanities and sciences coursework and/or studio coursework to be applied toward a degree.
-Transfer credits will be determined when the student has his/her portfolio review or audition.
+Transfer credits will be determined in conjunction with the work shown during the portfolio review or audition.
 Transfer student applicants will receive formal notification of the transfer credits granted when they are admitted to the College.
 Learn more about applying as a transfer student.

 What about credits from AP, IB, Running Start and Prior Learning?

-Students may receive credits from AP and IB exams as well as from Running Start and Prior Learning Experience.
+Students may receive transfer credit from AP and IB exams as well as from Running Start and Prior Learning Experience.
 Click here for more details.